arnoldpsunny/Data-Pipeline-for-Translation-Memory/README.md

  ## Steps
  The data from the TMX file is extracted and stored in a pandas DataFrame.
  For connecting  the dataset to a relational database use the necessary module, connect and store the  parallel translation between  English and Arabic.

+ ## Conculsion
+ Extracted the data from the TMX file and transformed it into source and target column and stored it in a dataframe.
+ Connected the raw data with MYSQL database and the data flows to the data repository in the database.